Events and alarms

 Assigned to

-Lets you assign the alarm to a user in your organization, including yourself.
-The person to whom you assign the alarm becomes the owner of the alarm, and will appear in Owner column of the alarm list.
+Assign the alarm to a user in your organization, including yourself.
+The person you assign the alarm to becomes the owner of the alarm, and will appear in Owner column of the alarm list.

 Comment